Yakshchopra/major_project/README.md

 #### User App

-Please run the following commands in order to start the react-app
+Please run the following commands in order to start the react-app <br/>

-## 1.)
-Move to the user directory.
+1.)
+Move to the user directory. <br/>

-## 2.) run yarn in the user directory.
+2.) run yarn in the user directory. <br/>

-## 3.) run yarn start in the user directory. (prompt to yes if given a port busy)
+3.) run yarn start in the user directory. (prompt to yes if given a port busy) <br/>

-4.) your react app is ready to be used on your device.
+4.) your react app is ready to be used on your device. <br/>

 #### Conductor App

-Please run the following commands in order to start the react-app
+Please run the following commands in order to start the react-app<br/>

 1.)
-Move to the conductor directory.
+Move to the conductor directory. <br/>
-2.) run yarn in the conductor directory.
+2.) run yarn in the conductor directory. <br/>
-3.) run yarn start in the conductor directory. (prompt to yes if given a port busy) 4.) your react app is ready to be used on your device.
+3.) run yarn start in the conductor directory. (prompt to yes if given a port busy) <br/>
+4.) your react app is ready to be used on your device. <br/>

 #### Admin app